 Having an investment strategy is like having an instruction booklet guiding you through the investment process.
 It will help you discard many potential investments that may perform poorly overtime or that are not right for the investment goals you are looking to achieve.

 When creating an investment strategy, it is important to quantitatively figure out what you are seeking to accomplish.
 Stating that you simply want to make money or become wealthy is not helpful.
-A better objective would be to say "I want to achieve an 8% average annual return on my investment contributions over the next 10 years in order to amass $200,000 that will be used to purchase a cottage home."
+A better objective would be to say “I want to achieve an 8% average annual return on my investment contributions over the next 10 years in order to have a $200,000 portfolio that will be used to purchase a 2nd home.”
 The more specific the objective, the better.
-And it doesn't stop there.
+And it doesn’t stop there.
 An investment strategy is useless without a proper understanding of it.
-DIY.FUND helps you design your portfolio and oversee your investments to better understand and manage them.
-There are many different strategies that apply to different investment objectives, the key is pairing the right strategy with the right objective.
+There are many different stock investment strategies that apply to different investment objectives, the key is pairing the right strategy with the right objective.

 A great way to build wealth over time, income investing involves buying securities that generally pay out returns on a steady schedule.
-Bonds are the best known type of fixed income security, but the category also includes dividend paying stocks, exchange-traded funds (ETFs), mutual funds, and real estate investment trusts (REITs).
+Bonds are the best known type of fixed income security, but the income investing strategy also includes dividend paying stocks, exchange-traded funds (ETFs), mutual funds, real estate investment trusts (REITs), and other types of investment funds.
 Fixed income investments provide a reliable income stream with minimal risk and depending on the risk the investor is looking to take, should comprise at least a small portion of every investment strategy.

 An investment strategy that focuses on capital appreciation.
 Growth investors look for companies that exhibit signs of above-average growth, through revenues and profits, even if the share price appears expensive in terms of metrics such as price-to-earnings or price-to-book ratios.
 What Warren Buffet did for value investing, Peter Lynch did for growth investing.
 A relatively riskier strategy, growth investing involves investing in smaller companies that have high potential for growth, blue chips and emerging markets.